OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 ## 📂 Dataset Description

+### 🌐 Source:
-- Source: The e-commerce dataset is stored in a public Google BigQuery dataset.
+- The e-commerce dataset is stored in a public Google BigQuery dataset.
 To access the dataset, we log in to Google Cloud Platform, navigate to the BigQuery console and enter the project ID "bigquery-public-data.google_analytics_sample.ga_sessions".
+- Size: Over 5000 rows
--  Data Structure:
+### 🔀  Data Structure:

   | Field Name                       | Data Type | Description                                                                                                                 |
 |----------------------------------|-----------|-------------------------------------------------------------------------------------------------------------------------------|